ir-shaad0812/ir-shaad0812/README.md

 "Desin is not just what it looks like and feels like.
 Design is how it works." -Steve Jobs "With great power comes great responsibility." — Voltaire "The details are not the details.
-They make the design." — Charles Eames
+They make the design." — Charles Eames "The only way to do great work is to love what you do." — Steve Jobs
 ```

 ---